-2. Department Requirements:

-- a.
+- 1. Graduate School and University Requirements: as described in the Graduate Catalog; check online for the latest edition. - 2.
+Department Requirements: - a.
 Minimum of 33 graduate credits with a GPA of 3.0 (see p.
 15, "Course Load"). - b.
-Minimum of 18 credits (generally 6 courses) at the 400 level. - c.
-Minimum of 18 credits (generally 6 courses) conducted in the major language. - d.
-Minimum of 9 credits (generally 3 courses) in the Area of Emphasis (Literary and Cultural Studies or Theoretical and Applied Linguistics) for your concentration (French or Spanish). - e.
-Minimum or 9 credits in core courses (LAN 405, LAN 475 or LAN 480, LAN 485, LAN 490) - f.
+Minimum of 18 credits (typically 6 courses) at the 400 level. - c.
+Minimum of 18 credits (typically 6 courses) conducted in the major language.
+(This requirement may be adjusted at the discretion of the Graduate Committee based on a student's language proficiency.) - d.
+Minimum of 9 credits (typically 3 courses) in the Area of Emphasis (Literary and Cultural Studies or Theoretical and Applied Linguistics). - e.
+Minimum or 9 credits in core courses (LAN 405, LAN 475 or LAN 480, LAN 485, LAN 490). - f.
 Sufficient electives to complete a minimum of 33 credit hours of coursework. - g.
-Maximum total of 9 credits from study in another department or at another university, including study abroad may be transferred and applied to the M.A.
+Maximum total of 9 credits from study in another department or at another university, including study abroad, transferred and applied to the M.A.
 These will normally be applied at the 300 level, with a maximum of 6 credits at the 400 level for courses taken in other ISU departments. - h.
-A comprehensive examination, usually taken in the last semester of study or a Master's thesis, with departmental approval.
-If interested in the thesis option, you must notify your advisor in your first semester of study and follow the guidelines (beginning on p.
-21) that show how to formally request this option. - i.
-All requirements, including the comprehensive exam or Master's thesis, must be completed within 6 years.
+A comprehensive examination, usually taken in the last semester of study, or a thesis.
+If interested in the thesis option, please see the guidelines on p.
+20. - i.
+All requirements, including the comprehensive exam or thesis, completed within 6 years.

-Simultaneous Master's and Teacher Certification
+Simultaneous M.A. and Teacher Certification